User-Bird/mini-boutique/README.md

 # Mini Boutique

 ### 0. Changes to the tp code
-ALL THESE HAPPENED IN "product.ts"
+all these changes happened in "product.ts"

 ------------------------------------------- 1/7 :
   <br>this :